 Boone is a somewhat small city located in the state of Iowa.
-With a population of 12,692 people and four constituent neighborhoods, Boone is the 31st largest community in Iowa.
-Much of the housing stock in Boone was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 12,470 people and four constituent neighborhoods, Boone is the 31st largest community in Iowa.
+Boone has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Boone is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Boone is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Boone who work in office and administrative support (11.79%), sales jobs (9.81%), and management occupations (8.89%).
+Boone is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Boone is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Boone who work in sales jobs (11.24%), office and administrative support (10.50%), and management occupations (6.46%).

 The people who call Boone home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boone residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Boone include Irish, English, Norwegian, and Swedish.
+Important ancestries of people in Boone include German, Irish, Norwegian, Swedish, and English.

 The most common language spoken in Boone is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.